Deepak-sahu9651/disaster-response-ai/README.md

-# 🌪️ Disaster Response AI System
+#  Disaster Response AI System

-> **Team Name:** Sync Shield 🛡️
+> **Team Name:** Sync Shield
 > **Theme:** Disaster Management | AI for Social Good | Smart Cities

 An AI-powered disaster response system designed to assist authorities and rescue teams during natural disasters such as floods and earthquakes by providing real-time insights, risk prediction, and optimized rescue operations.

 ---

-## 🚀 Project Overview
+##  Project Overview

-Natural disasters cause massive loss of life and infrastructure mainly due to delayed response and lack of accurate real-time information.
+Natural disasters cause massive loss of life and infrastructure, mainly due to delayed response and a lack of accurate, real-time information.
-The **Disaster Response AI System** solves this problem by combining **satellite imagery, weather data, and social media signals** to generate actionable intelligence for faster and safer disaster response.
+The **Disaster Response AI System** addresses this issue by integrating **satellite imagery, weather data, and social media signals** to produce actionable intelligence for expedited and safer disaster response.

 ---